fiam/nport/README.md

     local_addr: 8089 # Just a port number indicates 127.0.0.1:<port>, ip:port syntax is also supported

   - type: tcp
-    remote_addr: tcp.nport.io:9999 # Leave the host empty to assign the default port
+    remote_addr: tcp.nport.io:9999 # Leave the host empty to assign the default one
     local_addr: 192.168.1.7:3000

 server: